Nagamany

 multi-stage flash distillation process;

-FIG. 8 is a chart showing solar fraction and optimum solar
+FIG. 8 is a chart showing solar fraction and optimum

-the preferred embodiment;
+and in the preferred embodiment;

-FIG. 9 is a chart showing desalination rates for different
+FIG. 9 is a chart showing desalination rates for

-refrigeration system and in the preferred embodiment;
+absorption refrigeration system and in the preferred

-FIG. 10 is a chart showing the effect of withdrawal rate on
+FIG. 10 is a chart showing the effect of withdrawal rate

 desalination system of the present invention;